You have the option to tag accounts automatically from the Receptive integration. See more about how to set up auto-tagging here.

 - Company size

-Use the search bar at the top to find the customer.
+Use the search bar at the top to find the account.

 Click in the "Tags" box and start typing to add your tags.